-Portugal’s very own Garden of Eden and an idyllic paradise in the North Atlantic Ocean, Madeira should be top of your to-travel list.
-The charming island resembles something out of a fairy-tale, with its rich natural scenery easily confused with enchanted woods and its coastline with a mermaid’s lair.
+Portugal’s very own Garden of Eden and an idyllic paradise in the North Atlantic Ocean, a Madeira holiday should be on the top of your to-do list.
+The charming island is resemblant of a fairy-tale, with its rich natural scenery easily confused with enchanted woods and its coastline with a mermaid’s lair.
 Just like Madeira wine, it’s finest export, the island’s unique character grows on you with time.

-Here you won’t find the party scene of Ibiza or the beautiful beaches of Crete.
-You will find rugged clifftops perfect for paragliding and canyoning, lush green levadas ideal for hiking and a wealth of local produce to tantalise your taste buds however.
+You won’t find the party scene of Ibiza or the beautiful beaches of Crete in Madeira.
+Instead, you'll find rugged clifftops perfect for paragliding and canyoning, lush green levadas ideal for hiking, and a wealth of local produce to tantalise your taste buds.
 The capital and birthplace of Cristiano Ronaldo, Funchal, is surrounded by the Atlantic on one side and dramatic mountains on the other.

-Its harbour is one of the prettiest in the world, and the cobbled street lined Zona Velha – Old Town – invites history-lovers and culture vultures to lose themselves.
-Just a stone’s throw from Funchal is sophisticated resort Canico de Baixo, where you can enjoy unmatched views of the Atlantic.
+The Madeira harbour is one of the prettiest in the world, and the cobbled-street lined Zona Velha – Old Town – invites history lovers and culture vultures to completely lose themselves in their surroundings.
+Just a stone’s throw from Funchal is the sophisticated resort, Canico de Baixo, where you can enjoy unmatched views of the Atlantic.
 Madeira’s only sandy beach lives in the peaceful resort of Ponta do Sol – perfect for those looking to get away from the hustle and bustle of daily life.
 The North of the island, though much less warm, is also a must for nature enthusiasts and outdoor lovers.
 Even the drive itself boasts breath-taking vistas.

 Seasoned travellers, nature lovers and couples will especially enjoy holidays to Madeira – though families looking for a unique getaway will also find plenty to fall in love with.